Rankorrdagod/assignment2/README.md

 - Having a strange problem where the icons for links are making the boreder radius of their respective circles different sizes.
 - Switched the background on the figures to grey to allow text legibility.
 - Added a transition that also changes background color during image transition from b&w to color.
+- Managed to somewhat fix the border for the logo links, some of them are still slightly off.